compsocialscience/summer-institute/2026/sharjah/apply.md

 # Apply
 ## Eligibility

 Participation is restricted to advanced Ph.D. students, postdoctoral researchers, and junior faculty (within 3 years of their Ph.D).
 There are no restrictions based on citizenship, country of study, or country of employment.
-We welcome applicants from all backgrounds and fields of study, especially neighboring institutions in **the Middle East and the wider Global South**, particularly those with interest in **computational communication science**.
+We welcome applicants from all backgrounds and fields of study, especially neighboring institutions in **the Middle East, Africa, and the wider Global South**, particularly those with interest in **computational communication science**.
 About 25-30 participants will be invited.
 Participants are expected to fully attend and participate in the entire program.

 The Summer Institute aims to bring together computational social scientists across all levels of technical experience.
 Participants with less experience with social science research will be expected to complete additional readings in advance of the Institute, and participants with less experience coding will be expected to complete SICSS boot camp.